ALLISON MARINE TRANSMISSION PARTS | M & MH+

 • The maximum horsepower is between 375 and 540 horsepower, measured at the shaft.

-• This model weights about 350 pounds.
+• This model weighs about 350 pounds.

 Allison Marine MH General Information